rixo/atom-refs/README.md

 - jump to variable declaration / import statement

-- jump through files to imported module
+- jump through files to imported module definition

     - either from local import declaration, or a reference later in the code

-    - to `./local-module`, 'global-ones' and even atom's doc! (actually using js-hyperclick for module resolution currently)
+    - to `./local-module`, `'global-ones'` and even atom's doc! (actually using js-hyperclick for module resolution currently)

 - skip through `import { default as foo } from 'foo'` to the actual declaration (optionally, by using one of two jump command variants)

-- can provides to [hyperclick] for mouse support (but does not depends on it)
+- can provide to [hyperclick] for mouse support (but does not depends on it)

 - supports svelte3! including references in the template!!